stfc/cloud-docs/source/howto/GrowTheDiskOfAVolumeVM.rst

 Fill in the Details section as normal.
 Click on Source: Select “Volume” in the “Select Boot source” – the volume that was created in the previous step should be visible – select this volume:-

-Select a flavour on the LHS: Note that the disk size of the flavour has no effect on the volume.
+Select a flavor on the LHS: Note that the disk size of the flavor has no effect on the volume.
 Select Networks and choose the network you wish to have the VM start up on.
 At this point, all of the LHS options should not have any asterisk (*) characters next to them, which means all the mandatory data has been filled in.
 You can then click on the “Launch instance” option.
 The system should boot up and appear in the list of Instances, and when you log into it, it should show the full disk size of the new volume:-